bobiasg/cfj-cognito-amplify/content/2_Lab_1_User_Pool_API_Authentication/26_Create_NextJs_App.md

 ```

 As you can observe in the code snippet, all sensitive information is stored in an .env.local file.
-This practice is essential to prevent exposure of such details to the front-end users of our application.
-COGNITO_CLIENT_ID, COGNITO_CLIENT_SECRET get from App Client Setting in Cognito User Pool.
+This practice is essential to prevent exposure of such details to the front-end users of our application. **COGNITO_CLIENT_ID**, **COGNITO_CLIENT_SECRET** get from App Client Setting in Cognito User Pool.

-First, go back to AWS -> Cognito and select "CFJ-01" pool.
+First, go back to AWS -> Cognito and select "_CFJ-01_" pool.

 Click on the App integration tab and scroll to the bottom.
 You will see the App client list.
 Great!
-Here, you should find your "cfj-client".
+Here, you should find your "_cfj-client_".
 Click on it.
 This is the place where you want to be:
 ![NextApp](/images/80-nextjs-01.png)